renzibei/hexo-theme-icalm/README.md

 Then edit the generated .md file, set the `type` to `tags` or `categories`.

+## Speed up loading static assets with jsDelivr CDN

+Now you can use `hexo-cdn-jsdelivr` to speed up the loading of static assets like images.
+You can check it in its [Github repo](https://github.com/renzibei/hexo-cdn-jsdelivr).

+You may have to install it to avoid some of the errors in template files.

 ## TODO List

-- Remove unnecessary katex css loading
+- [ ] Remove unnecessary katex css loading

-- Make static assets CDN more automatic
+- [x] Make static assets CDN more automatic

 ## Add License